Foxtrot47/Crimson/README.md

 ## A Simple Epic Games Launcher frontend made with WinUI3

+## What works

+- Login with epic games account
+- List all owned games
+- Download and install games (progress indicators are WIP)
+- Play Games (without ownership verification)

 ## Downloads
 There are not stable builds at the moment, you have build it yourself